Intro:

 this committed Nazi to legally enter Ireland.
 Former

-Otto Skorzeny was the coordinator of ODESSA, the Organization of Former SS
+SS-Obersturmbannführer Otto Skorzeny was the coordinator of ODESSA, the

-ODESSA, and their sympathisers who managed to route Dr Josef Mengele to
+sympathisers who managed to route Dr Josef Mengele to South America and away

-South America and away from the Nazi Hunters, thus evading justice for his
+from the Nazi Hunters, thus evading justice for his war crimes.
+In contrast,

-war crimes.
-In contrast, Irish defence force personnel some of whom rest in
+Irish defence force personnel some of whom rest in eternal silence on the

-eternal silence on the various battlefields throughout the world were still
+various battlefields throughout the world were still regarded with dishonour

-repugnant instruments of printed injustice directed at service personnel,
+printed injustice directed at service personnel,

 Emergency Powers (No. 362) Order 1945,